matteospada/pocketdb_docs/Introduction.md

 - Collecting email addresses from your website
 - Creating a support form for your app
-- Setting up a form for your app
+- Setting up a form to collect feedback from your users